 Looking for new ways to get outside with the kids?
-Bay Area gardens are open year round and offer a fun alternative to parks and trails.
-They are also multigenerational crowd-pleasers, and tend to be our go-to for an outing with grandma.
-The following are our favorite Bay Area gardens, plus a few that are on our list to check out next.
+Bay Area gardens and farms are open year-round and offer a fun alternative to parks and trails.
+They are also multigenerational crowd-pleasers and tend to be our go-to for an outing with grandma.
+The following are our favorite Bay Area gardens and farms that offer hands-on fun for everyone in the family.

 86 Cañada Road, Woodside, CA 94062